 Click on here.
 This will take you to ‘Learn’ on the PS homepage and you will see a link to the Society’s members who teach piobaireachd.

 Learning from a CD

 Many tunes have now been recorded by famous and reputable pipers.
 One can always copy these performances, but beware of using this as your only method of learning.
-The method of playing tunes varies from one piper to another, and indeed from one era to another.
-Also the piper may have had an ‘off’ day while doing the recording.
-If you do learn from a recording, it is best to check your interpretation of a tune afterwards with a piobaireachd teacher.
+The style of playing tunes varies from one piper to another, and indeed from one era to another.

-Another series of CDs is the ‘Masters of Piobaireachd’ series where the renowned duo of Bob Brown and Bob Nicol of Balmoral, sing and play a number of tunes.
-At times they both sing together – it really is an interesting collection.
-This is to be recommended as an introduction to many tunes (with the usual advice to seek clarification from another teacher if possible).
+Commercial CDs have been produced for example the series of CDs in the ‘Masters of Piobaireachd’ series where the renowned duo of Bob Brown and Bob Nicol of Balmoral, sing and play a number of tunes.

-More recently, modern pipers have produced CDs and MP3s for teaching purposes, and this is an area which is likely to expand over the coming years, here is a link to an index for all CD’s of Piobaireachd on the market until 2008.
-These and more recent recordings are also available at retail outlets.
+More recently, modern pipers have produced CDs and mp3s for teaching purposes, and this is an area which is likely to expand over the coming years.